Gyakobo/tree-image-compression/README.md

 ## Methodology

 One method to compress an image is to store it in a tree data structure where each node would have up to 4 children.
-They shall present
+Each of them shall represent a select partition of the image in one of the four quartiles: northwest, northeast, southwest, and southeast.
+Needless to say, the root node marked with a `-1` will either represent the entire image or another subset of partitions.
+The partitioning process will continue till each node in the partitioned subset carries the same color intensity.

 ## License